Australian Sports Foundation

 6% for all manual donations

-The money raised is given to your club in the form of a grant every two months.
+The money you raise is given to your club in the form of a grant every two months.
 It is important for your club to plan around when the money will be coming in.

 - Club website